 Different businesses will need to measure things differently.
 Not every angle will be interesting, useful, or even necessarily relevant in every context.

 First and foremost, consider customer experience.
 Think about the moment someone becomes aware of your brand, their first purchase, their first unboxing, the entire process, A to Z. Within that, you ask: Are there any feasible measurements here?
-Can any of them help to move the needle toward optimization?
+Can any of them help to move the needle toward your ultimate goal?

 Understanding the entire customer journey

 Some experiences are more digital than others.
-Some are completely offline (or were, in 2019).
-Within those that are offline, some are simply impossible to measure.
-Even for digital-only customers, you don’t know much about their day-to-day product experience, and propensity models would benefit from a dose of impossible-to-reach offline data.
+Some are completely offline.
+Even for digital-only customers, you don’t know much about their day-to-day product experience – even the best propensity models would benefit from a dose of offline behavioral data.

-At the same time, it’s critical to understand where the touchpoints are and develop hypotheses and intuitions around what parts of the journey most affect the customer experience.
+At the same time, it’s critical to understand where the touch points are and – either through deep analysis and customer research or common sense – develop hypotheses on what parts of the journey most affect the customer experience.

 Digging for nuance

-On the flip side of being picky about what gets incorporated as key metrics for a given objective is expanding your capacity to measure different things across the customer experience.
-This might take the form of more in-depth instrumentation to measure precisely how someone might be interacting through a mobile app.
-It could include surveys or social monitoring.
+On the flip side of being picky about what first party data gets incorporated is expanding your capacity to measure different things across the customer experience.
+This may require more in-depth qualitative and quantitative research to understand precisely how someone might be interacting through a mobile app – such as surveys or social monitoring.

 Laying out product & business complexities